boukew99/declarative-debian/readme.md

 sudo apt autoremove declarative-debian
 ```

-This uses the package name.
 All declared packages should now be removed.